 The redesigned, state-of-the-art Allied Health and Nursing Simulation Lab opens on the Marple Campus.

 Plans are unveiled for two new Science and Technology buildings (STEM) at the Marple Campus.
 The Malin Road Center is to be phased out when the new complex opens.

 A campaign opens to build and furnish a new Nursing Simulation lab.

 The College and the Chester County Intermediate Unit join forces and break ground for a new “Technical College High School” in West Grove, Chester County, that will serve southern Chester County as a hybrid education and training facility.
-It will become known as the College’s Pennocks Bridge Campus.
+It will become known as the College’s Pennocks Bridge Center.